jpralves10/java-8-Treinamento/capitulo_01.md

 }
 ```

-Which of the following is true?
+Which of the following is true? <br>
-A. Attribute list contains one element after main is executed
+A. Attribute list contains one element after main is executed <br>
-B. The class is immutable
+B. The class is immutable <br>
-C. Compilation fails
+C. Compilation fails <br>
 D. An exception occurs at runtime